Use Pose Optimizer with the Ouster-CLI

 Weight Fields: Rotation and Translation

-Several constraint types (explained later) support optional weight fields: rotation_weight and translation_weight.
-These influence optimizer by informing it of the confidence in accuracy of the rotational or translation information provided.
+Several constraint types (explained later) support optional weight fields that express your confidence in the rotation or translation information.

 translation_weight